Starting Your Small Business: Building Your Unique Brand

 They see blue as calming, confident, and non-confrontational.

-With the logo for your small business, you need to use colour to your advantage in regards to attracting your customer base and boosting your presence in your industry.
+When starting your small business, you need to use colour to your advantage in regards to attracting your customer base and boosting your presence in your industry.

 Choosing the proper colours for your logo is vital to establishing the personality you want your small business’s brand to embody.